What are the symptoms commonly associated with spondylolisthesis?

 The symptoms of spondylolisthesis depend entirely on the severity of the condition.
-This degenerative condition occurs when one vertebra moves forward and “slips” onto the bone beneath it, causing spinal misalignment.
-While this sounds like a devastating condition, spondylolisthesis can actually be completely asymptomatic in some patients.
+This degenerative condition occurs when one vertebra moves forward and slips over the one beneath it, causing spinal misalignment.
+While this can be a very serious condition, spondylolisthesis can also cause little or no noticeable symptoms for some patients.
 For this degenerative spine condition to cause back pain or other symptoms, spondylolisthesis must cause the compression of a nerve in the spinal column.
-It is this nerve compression that causes an individual’s back or neck pain.

 The best way to understand spondylolisthesis is to visualize the makeup of the spine.
 This S-shaped structure is comprised of a series of bones that stack on top of one another.
-The individual vertebrae are separated and cushioned with an intervertebral disc and interlocked at cartilage-coated facet joints.
+The individual vertebrae are separated and cushioned with a spinal disc and linked by facet joints.
 In addition to providing the body with the flexibility and mobility that we require for daily activity, the spinal column protects an extremely complex infrastructure of nerves.
-When one of these vertebrae becomes misaligned – either as a result of injury or spinal deterioration – the spinal column may become constricted and the nerves impacted.
+When a vertebra becomes misaligned — either as a result of injury or spinal deterioration — the spinal column may become constricted, which leads to nerve compression and pain.

 - Lower back pain

 - Unexpected muscle weakness or fatigue

 - Numbness or tingling in the lower extremities

 Spondylolisthesis treatment options